darcy-crabtree/connect-four/README.md

 # Connect Four

-Playing as either the red user or the yellow user, players compete to create a row of their colours going up, down, left or right that is equivalent of the chosen winning number of rows.
+Playing as either the red user or the yellow user, players compete to create a row of their colours going up, down, left or right that is equivalent to chosen winning number of rows.

 Language: Python
 ## Step-by-Step run through of the script